 You can zoomA camera control that lets you scale the view on your screen.
 To zoom a camera in the Unity Editor, press Alt + right click and drag.
 More info

-the Curve View using the scroll-wheel of your mouse, the zoom functionality of your trackpad, or by holding Alt while right-dragging with your mouse.
+See in Glossary the Curve View using the scroll-wheel of your mouse, the zoom functionality of your trackpad, or by holding Alt while right-dragging with your mouse.

 You can zoom on only the horizontal or vertical axis: